zalando-pg/pg_auth_mon/README.md

 that affects expected test results.
 Have a look into `test.sh` for Postgres test configuraiton.

 Depending on one's installation, one may or may not need `sudo` in the above script.
+To test logging of successful connection attempts, we form the `expected/pg_auth_mon.out` at runtime from the template depending on a PG version under test, thus the `expected` directory is not present in git.

 ## How to run it: